November 26: Bay Pride at Wynnum Fringe - Star Observer

 Starting with their Pride March in the morning, there will be free and ticketed events running throughout the day, along with their Makers Market.
 The festival encourages the Queer community, families, friends and allies to visit and enjoy their lineup of entertainment.

 Headlining performances include Rupaul’s Drag Race Down Under’s Gabriella Labucci, Ivory Glaze & Faux Fur, as well as festival regulars Brooke Schubert, Trigger Happy, and many more.
-At their multiple festival locations, there will be ticketed Festival performance available, including Godz, The Pride Variety Show, Lesbian Love Stories.
+At their multiple festival locations, there will be ticketed Festival performance available, including Godz, the Pride Variety Show, and Lesbian Love Stories.

 View this post on Instagram